-We love Google Shopping and Shopping Ads.
-We have gained a lot of experience with our customers.
-Because of that, we realized there is a real paradigm shift with one of the most common definitions in E-commerce.
-We are talking about the Long Tail.
+We love Google Shopping — and we have a lot of experience with it.
+That’s why we realized quite quickly that there is a paradigm shift regarding one of the most important AdWords phenomena: the long tail.

 - Classic Long Tail approach says that 20% of the products are responsible for 80% of the revenue.
 The other 80% of the products generate 20% of the revenue.